hkustDB/SparkCQC/experiments/README.md

 ```

 ### Troubleshooting
-1. Run the check script (see the 'Final check' section above) to make sure you have configured your
+1. Run the check script (see the 'Final check' section above) to ensure you have configured your
    environment correctly.
 2. Check the log files under the `log/` path.
 For example, if the SparkSQL experiment terminates quickly in
    the experiment of parallel_q2_bitcoin, you may check the `log/execute_parallel_q2_bitcoin.log` to find out